guino/ppsapp-rtsp/README.md

 ![addedcall2](https://raw.githubusercontent.com/guino/ppsapp-rtsp/main/img/addedcall2.png)

 There's no harm in leaving the parameters intact (they're just going to be ignored).
-So now we path the file at the address of that function call: 93528 - 10000 = 83528
+So now we go back to the hex editor and patch the file at the address of that function call: 93528 - 10000 = 83528 (file offset)

 Again CHECK the bytes before/after the address to verify they match and change the bytes to make them match the middle window in this case change **20 DC** for **71 FC** and save.